ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/defining-a-schema/mutations.md

 </Schema>
 </ExampleTabs>

-> ⚠️ Note: Only **one** mutation type can be registered using `AddMutationType()`.
+> Warning: Only **one** mutation type can be registered using `AddMutationType()`.
 If we want to split up our mutation type into multiple classes, we can do so using type extensions.
 >
 > [Learn more about extending types](/docs/hotchocolate/v12/defining-a-schema/extending-types)